robfatland/digitaltwin/README.md

 - A set of diagnostic and debugging skills to progress towards and maintain a working system

+For a more granular view please see the [narrative notes](https://github.com/robfatland/digitaltwin/tree/main/narrative) in this repository.

 ## Recipe: Sensor > Arduino > cellular modem > message broker > cloud > database